-In announcing the appointments, GRDC Chairman Keith Perrett said the Southern Panel’s new chair Keith Pengilley would be supported by a team with substantial cross industry experience.
+In announcing the appointments, GRDC Chairman Richard Clark said the Southern Panel’s chair Keith Pengilley would be supported by a team with substantial cross-industry experience.

-“And when you add the more than 40 grain growers, consultants and researchers who make up the four Regional Cropping Solutions Networks (RCSNs) which provide support and advice to the GRDC Southern Panel, we really do have all bases covered.”
+“And in addition to the 11 Southern Panel members, we have more than 40 grain growers, consultants and researchers represented on the four Regional Cropping Solutions Networks (RCSNs) which provide support and advice to the Panel.

-The Panel comprises three new members along with eight panellists who have been re-appointed for another term.
+The Panel comprises six new members along with three panelists who have been re-appointed for another term.

 Mr Pengilley said the Panel selection process undertaken by the GRDC Board was thorough, ensuring the interests of growers and other grains industry stakeholders in the southern cropping region would be best served by the members appointed.